 Boykin Spaniel

 Colors: Brown tones

-This handsome spaniel has it in him.
-On the one hand, he is a passionate hunter - on land and water.
-On the other hand, Boykins are also ideal as family dogs.
+This handsome spaniel has it all.
+On the one hand, he is a passionate hunter - on land and on water.
+On the other hand, Boykins are also ideal family dogs.
 They are very friendly and also open-minded towards children.
 In any case, these intelligent bundles of energy need daily physical and mental exercise.

+Boykin Spaniel